Features of crossfit shoes

 - Cushioning and heel drop: minimal

 When running shorter distances competitively, racers tend to look for a more snug feel.
-In crossfit, it’s important to have a wide toe box which allows your toes to wiggle and spread.
+In crossfit, it’s important to have a wide toe box that allows your toes to wiggle and spread.
 This way you’re more stable because weight is distributed evenly throughout the feet.
-In competitive running, this extra spaces might cause trouble, especially on downhill trails.
+In competitive running, this extra space might cause trouble, especially on downhill trails.

 There are a few durability features that usually come with crossfit shoes:

 - a rope-guard to shield the midfoot from rope burn with a good rope grip

 - a thick toe cap also protects the toe area during burpees, pushups, and weighted planks

 - a sturdy heel counter protects the heel and ankle-end part of the shoes from abrasions due to headstand pushups.
 It also ensures that the rear is held firmly in place throughout the training session.

 These features are usually lacking in running shoes, since their upper is usually highly breathable.
 It might offer toe protection in trail running shoes, though.